-As per the health organizations, the exhaustion is a syndrome resulting from the chronic work-related stress with signs of feelings of energy depletion or increased mental distance or negativity.
+As per the health organizations, exhaustion is a syndrome resulting from chronic work-related stress with signs of feelings of energy depletion or increased mental distance or negativity.
 Burnout influences health as well as the professional efficiency of the person.

-There are many causes of excessive workout or overtraining.
+There are many causes of excessive workouts or overtraining.
 One of the reasons might be that physical exercise can be chemically addictive, just like pharmacological drugs.
 Addiction to anything is dangerous, and addiction is due to natural endorphins and dopamine generated and regulated by the exercise.
 If the over-training is not recognized at the early stage, then there might be performance issues like early onset of fatigue, decreased aerobic capacity, poor physical performance, Inability to complete workouts, and delayed recovery.

 Now, there are ways to recover from over-training, and they are as follows:

-- A person should take a break from training to allow time to heal the body or prepare for the recovery.
+- A person should take a break from training to allow time to heal the body or prepare for recovery.

 - If you still wish to continue with the workout, then at least you must reduce the intensity of the exercise.

-- The best way to recover from the over-training is to increase the number of hours of sleep.
+- The best way to recover from over-training is to increase the number of hours of sleep.